doronnahum/user-permissions/README.md

 ### when

-- **info**:Define an async function that returns a boolean value to apply or not the permission
+- **info**:Define an async function that returns a Boolean value to apply or not the permission
 - **type**: function
 - **examples**:
   - `new Permission().when(context => context.user && context.user.age > 40)` // apply only when the we find user in the context the older then 40